KennthShang/PhaGCN2.0/README.md

 1. Step one:
 In this step,you need make your virus sequences (Known families)in different folder, dividing to training set and validation set.Make sure your virus sequence is longer than 1700BP.(If you have a segmented virus, combine it into a single sequence,Otherwise, it will be divided into several different kinds of viruses)
-Take ICTV 2021 year reporter（https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13175） as an example,there are 11 viral sequences in Lipothrixviridae .
+Take [ICTV 2021 year reporter](https://talk.ictvonline.org/taxonomy/vmr/m/vmr-file-repository/13175) as an example,there are 11 viral sequences in Lipothrixviridae .
 Randomly divide 9 out of 10 sequences to do the training set and 1 to do the test set.Combine the nine training set sequences into a sequence file named Lipothrixviridae and place it in the train folder.Combine the one validation set sequences into a sequence file named Lipothrixviridae and place it in the validation folder.The same goes for the other family.(Ensure that the validation set is non-empty).

 Preprocess your data set: